 Founders James and Beatrice have a vision for their community in which any child – regardless of background, religion or family income – has access high quality education and health care.
 They see these as determining factors to help entire families escape poverty.

 St. Timothys’ is 100% sustainable, meaning they do not rely on sources of outside income to keep their projects running.

-Our most ambitious project is probably the most critical for us.
-The nearest health center is approximately 25km from St. Timothy’s, in New Land.
-People die simply because they can’t afford to get to the hospital.
+This ambitious project is the most critical for St. Timothy’s.
+The nearest health center is 25km, and people die simply because they can’t afford to get to the hospital.
 Treatable conditions become life-threatening due to a lack of access to health care.
-Our goal is to create a center with trained staff for urgent care as well as educational programs, to help improve the overall standard of living here in our community.
+The goal is to create a center with trained urgent care staff and educational programs to improve the standard of living here in our community.

 We are building to our 3-year goals through a combination of income-generating projects.
 Here's what we're developing right now.